Explore, Establish, Exploit: Red Teaming Language Models from Scratch: Experiments

-Next, we ask if the role of humans could be automated by an LLM chatbot.
-Some recent work suggests that ChatGPT can outperform human annotators on certain tasks \cite{gilardi2023chatgpt}.
-We attempt this with the prompt \texttt{Is the sentence "[X]" commonly known to be false, commonly known to be true, or neither?
-Answer without explanation.} ChatGPT-3.5-turbo \cite{openai2023chatgpt} labeled 48\% as CK true, 14\% as CK false, and 38\% as neither. \tabref{tab:labels} compares the agreement between human labelers and ChatGPT-3.5-turbo.
-We find agreement on only 54\% of the 20,000 examples.
-The 5 classifiers trained on the ChatGPT-3.5-turbo labels achieved average accuracies of 87\% on `common-knowledge-true' sentences, 63\% on `common-knowledge-false' sentences, and 58\% on `neither' sentences from the validation set.

-Finally, as a control, we use the CREAK \cite{onoe2021creak} train and dev sets which, together, contain a total of 5779 true and 5768 false boolean statements.
+\textbf{Training a control classifier using the CREAK dataset:} we use the CREAK~\citep{onoe2021creak} dataset, which contains a total of 5779 and 5768 claims labeled as true and false.
 The 5 classifiers trained on the CREAK data achieved average accuracies of 78\% on true sentences and 75\% on false sentences from the validation set.

-\textbf{Exploit:} As before with toxicity red teaming experiments, we use reinforcement learning to finetune GPT-2-large to produce inputs that yield completions that the classifier from the exploit step identifies as harmful (i.e. common-knowledge-false).
-As before, we include a diversity term (based on the cosine distance of embeddings) in the reward.
-We run this experiment twice for each version of the Establish step (human labels, ChatGPT-3.5-turbo labels, and CREAK).
+Because the CREAK classifier was trained with pre-existing data, it parallels how red-teaming has been approached in prior works without using data from the target model or a custom label set.